rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Network_Dreamland.md

 If you're receiving good packets, this means the client is ready.
 The boot server, in my case, became the Ultra 10's new job.
 Keep in mind that some what is to be discussed further below depends on what architecture you are trying to netboot.
 Unless otherwise noted, you can assume the client is a SPARC64 box.

-Luckily, the Ultra 10's CD-ROM drive is in decent shape and it was rather painless to download, verify, and install OpenBSD after burning the ISO (International Organization for Standardization) to a CD-R. Sadly, the 5 and 30's respective drives had given up the ghost.
+Luckily, my Ultra 10's CD-ROM drive is in decent shape and it was rather painless to download, verify, and install the OpenBSD 6.9 ISO (International Organization for Standardization) to a CD-R. Sadly, the 5 and 30's respective drives had given up the ghost.
 Replacement parts are easy to come by but it shouldn't matter since we plan to netboot them anyway!

 Let's take a look at what our client is hoping to see once the `boot net` command has been issued at the `ok` prompt.
 By the way, you can adjust the boot order by setting the `boot-device` environment variable via `setenv`.